radiant-rstats/docker/install/setup-ohmyzsh.md

 ## Setup OhMyZsh

+> Note: If you are using the RSM-JUPYTER or RSM-JUPYTER-RS computing platform and have run the `setup` command you can skip this step

+Start by setting `ZSH` as the default shell instead of `BASH`.
+On macOS, Linux, and Windows (WSL2) use the command below from a terminal and answer "y" if prompted.

+`chsh -s $(which zsh)`

 Run the commands below to install some useful plugins and the `powerlevel10k` theme:

-> Note: If you are using the RSM-JUPYTER or RSM-JUPTER-RS computing platform and have run the `setup` command you can skip this step

 ```
 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)";